sparlund/new_abaqus/README.md

   - [ ] Stresses and strains
   - [ ] von Mises stress
 - [ ] Solve eigen value problem
+  - [ ] Compute mass matrix for elements
   - [ ] Calculate mass matrix in element construction
 - [ ] Export results to VTK format to view results in ParaView
   - [x] Nodal displacement
   - [ ] Stresses and strains
 - [x] Re-direct output to a log file for debugging
-  - [ ] Print timing for each step in logfile
+  - [x] Print timing for each step in logfile
 - [ ] makefile
-- [ ] Automate test cases for comparison solution against abaqus
+- [ ] Automate test cases for comparison solution against abaqus or hand calculations